 Measuring around 150 feet in length and around 30 feet wide, the boats are staffed by knowledgeable crew members, who can educate the travellers on Alaska and the Tongass ecosystem.

 Social impact travel aboard Fathom ships

 Around the time when the relaxation of the embargo between the US and Cuba was announced in 2015, Carnival Cruises launched its Fathom brand, serving both Cuba and the Dominican Republic.

-The Fathom ships pioneered a new trend, called “social impact travel”, meaning that during the trip, passengers can work alongside locals at their various destinations and can get involved in hands-on community schemes such as planting trees and clean drinking water projects.
+The Fathom ships pioneered a new trend, called “social impact travel”, meaning that during the trip, passengers can "come alongside" locals at their various destinations and can get involved in hands-on community schemes such as planting trees and clean drinking water projects.

-The “small-ship experience” only transports 170 passengers on each trip, but hopes to “build a long-term partnership with local communities and partners, not just a one-time trip with a short-term spike of preparation”.
+The “small-ship experience” transports 700 passengers on each trip, but hopes to “build a long-term partnership with local communities and partners, not just a one-time trip with a short-term spike of preparation”.

 EcoVentura: long-standing dedication to Galapagos